PavelShturm85/4_json/README.md

 # Quickstart
 **Ways to use:**
 - Have to use  module `pprint_json.py` after `python3` with argument `name_file.json` in terminal.
-- If use module in terminal without argument.
-You can see invite message `input file name.json: `, after should enter `name_file.json`

 Example of script launch on Linux, Python 3.5: